TheEndeavor/jDisplay/README.md

 * End       - Go to Last Image

 ## How To Install
-For windows users download a copy from the project's release page.
+For windows users download the latest release from the project's releases page.
+Extract the zip and run nw.exe.
 For a custom install or for Linux / Mac users:
 1. Download an appropriate version of NW.js from nwjs.io/downloads/.
 2. Download the repository into a folder called 'package.nw'.